phasebook/phasebook/README.md

-# Phasebook
+# phasebook
 ## Description
-Phasebook is a novel approach for reconstructing the haplotypes of diploid genomes from long reads *de novo*, that is without the need for a reference genome.
+phasebook is a novel approach for reconstructing the haplotypes of diploid genomes from long reads *de novo*, that is without the need for a reference genome.
 This approach firstly groups the raw reads into small clusters of contiguous reads based on read overlaps.
 It then separates the reads within each cluster into two haplotypes in order to